-When it comes to filtration, there is virtually nothing woven wire mesh can’t handle.
-Whether you’re filtering out impurities when recycling plastic or using it as a sand control medium in a wellbore, woven wire mesh is one of the most efficient filtration solutions out there.
+When it comes to fabricated wire mesh components, the list of possibilities is virtually endless.
+Whether you’re filtering out impurities from recycled plastic or using it as a sand control medium in a wellbore, woven wire mesh is one of the most versatile solutions out there.

-This article will provide insight on some of the most commonly used welding types, the advantages and disadvantages of each one, as well as the factors that determine pricing.
+This article will provide insight into some of the most commonly used welding types, the advantages and disadvantages of each one, as well as the factors that determine pricing.

 How Is Wire Mesh Welded?

-In the world of woven wire mesh, there are four main welding techniques used to affix mesh: Spot/Resistance welding, Tungsten Inert Gas (TIG) welding, Plasma Welding, and Soldering.
+There are four main welding techniques used to affix wire mesh: Spot/Resistance welding, Tungsten Inert Gas (TIG) welding, Plasma Welding, and Soldering.
 We will now dive into the pros and cons of each.

 1. Spot/Resistance Welding?